pal03377/master-thesis/thesis.typ

 In order to accommodate the display of feedback suggestions, we modify both the _Text Submission Assessment Component_ and the _Programming Submission Assessment Component_#footnote[Name in the existing source code: `CodeEditorTutorAssessmentContainerComponent`].
 These modifications enable the components to display both inline-referenced suggestions and unreferenced suggestions.
 For handling and saving assessments, the _Text Submission Assessment Component_ utilizes the _Text Assessment Service_, while the _Programming Submission Assessment Component_ employs the _Programming Assessment Service_.
 Both components fetch feedback suggestions from Athena using the _Athena Service_.

 == Hardware Software Mapping
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This section describes how the subsystems are mapped onto existing hardware and software components.
+// Note: This section describes how the subsystems are mapped onto existing hardware and software components.
 The description is accompanied by a UML deployment diagram.
 The existing components are often off-the-shelf components.
 If the components are distributed on different nodes, the network infrastructure and the protocols are also described.

-]
+// - @deploymentDiagram shows an example setup based on the one used at Technical University of Munich
+// - We skip the load balancing of Artemis because it is not relevant for the thesis
+// - Both the Athena Server and the Artemis Server are deployed within the University Datacenter
+// - They each have their own database servers.
+The Artemis Server uses a MySQL database and the Athena Server uses a Postgres database.
+// - A tutor can access the Artemis Server using the Artemis Web Client, which is served by the Artemis Server.
+It communicates with the Artemis Server using the Artemis API through the https protocol.
+// - A researcher can access the Athena Server using the Athena Playground, which is served by the Athena Server.
+It communicates with the Athena Server using the Athena API through the https protocol.

+The deployment diagram presented in @deploymentDiagram illustrates an example architecture closely mirroring the actual system setup at the Technical University of Munich.
+Specifically, both the Athena Server and the Artemis Server are housed within the University Datacenter.
+Artemis can access the services provided by Athena through the Athena API, which is served by the Athena Server over HTTPs.
+Both the Athena and Artemis Servers are housed in the University Datacenter and use independent databases: Artemis uses MySQL, while Athena employs Postgres.
+We have intentionally omitted the load-balancing aspect of the Artemis system as it is not relevant to the research focus of this thesis.

+#figure(
+  image("figures/deployment-diagram.svg", width: 80%),
+  caption: [Deployment diagram of the Artemis and Athena systems, inspired by the deployment diagram from the Artemis documentation page#footnote[https://ls1intum.github.io/Artemis/dev/system-design/#deployment, last visited September 6th, 2023]], ) <deploymentDiagram>

+Tutors access the Artemis Server via the Artemis Web Client, while researchers use the Athena Playground for the Athena Server.
+Both interfaces communicate with their respective servers through APIs using the HTTPs.

 == Persistent Data Management
 #rect(